sansumbrella/Choreograph/README.md

 target = sequence.getValue( animationTime );
 ```

+### Cues

+Cues are functions that are called at a certain point in time.
+You can add them to a Timeline to trigger events in the future.
+They are useful for changing application state that isn’t strictly animatable.
+The sample application uses cues to manage transitions between each of the samples.

 ### Timeline
 Timelines manage a collection of TimelineItems (Motions, Cues, &c).
 They provide a straightforward interface for connecting Sequences to Outputs and for building up Sequences in-place.